Pahang: Subdivisions

-Pahang is divided into 11 administrative districts, which in turn divided into 66 mukims.
+Pahang is divided into 11 administrative districts, which in turn is divided into 66 mukims.
+Currently, there are also 4 subdistricts in Pahang, which is Genting, Gebeng, Jelai and Muadzam Shah.
 For each district, the state government appoints a district officer who heads lands and district office.
 An administrative district can be distinguished from a local government area where the former deals with land administration and revenue while the latter deals with the planning and delivery of basic infrastructure to its inhabitants.
 Administrative district boundaries are usually coextensive with local government area boundaries but may sometimes differ especially in urbanised areas.
 Local governments in Pahang consist of 3 municipal councils and 8 district councils.